Final report for LNE21-421

 Swede Midge Management

 In 2021, Swede Midge (SM) was identified as a priority pest on Buffalo farms.
-In 2022, a few farms implemented recommended SM management strategies.
+Throughout the duration of the project, multiple urban farms implemented recommended SM management strategies.
 In 2022, UFV reported practicing crop rotation focusing brassica crops in raised beds that have not have brassicas in them for past 2-3 years and used Proteknet exclusion netting.
 They did not notice significant swede midge damage in 2022.

-At Brewster Street Farm, all raised beds affected by SM in the first year of this project had late season brassica crop residue removed and discarded.
+In 2022 at Brewster Street Farm, all raised beds affected by SM in the first year of this project had late season brassica crop residue removed and discarded.
 These beds were treated with Heterorhabditis bacteriophora nematodes in Fall 2021 and Spring 2022.
-In 2022, SM was still present on farm but less damage was observed compared to last year.
+In 2022, SM was still present on farm but less damage was observed compared to the previous year.

-In 2023, we began monitoring the populations of SM mid-summer at two farms, WestSide Tilth and Foodlink Community Farm.
-At WestSide Tilth, we saw highest SM numbers in mid-July and the population decreases over the rest of the season with a small spike in late September and going dormant by the end of October (Figure 13).
-This aligns with typical SM population dynamics observed in our area.
-In New York, we see peak emergence of adult swede midge from overwintered pupae in late spring.
-The high SM population in mid-July corresponds the initial collards planting showing severe damage.
-The sharp decline in population we speculate is due to timely post-harvest crop destruction by the farmer.
-We did observe SM on sticky cards in the collards bed under insect netting which we speculate is due to SM already being present in the soil.
-In future work to manage SM at WestSide Tilth, we are interested in looking at variety selection, ground barriers, and delaying planting as possible management tools.
+In 2023, we monitored the populations of SM starting mid-summer at two farms, WST and FLCF.
+At WST, we saw highest SM numbers in mid-July and the population decreases over the rest of the season with a small spike in late September and going dormant by the end of October (Figure 15).
+This aligned with typical SM population dynamics observed in our area.
+In New York, we expect to see peak emergence of adult swede midge from overwintered pupae in late spring.
+The high SM population in mid-July corresponded with the initial collards planting showing severe damage.
+The sharp decline in population we speculated is due to timely post-harvest crop destruction by the farmer.
+We did observe SM on sticky cards in the collards bed under insect netting which we speculated is due to SM already being present in the soil.

-At Foodlink Community Farm, we saw moderate SM numbers at the end of August with a spike in early October which we speculate may be due to warm weather (Figure 14).
+At FLCF, we saw moderate SM numbers at the end of August 2023 with a spike in early October which we speculate may be due to warm weather (Figure 16).
 The farmer saw pest management and educational value in monitoring the SM population.
-Based off our work in 2023, the farmer plans to stop growing Red Russian Kale and explore new brassica varieties that may be less appealing to SM.
-In addition, the farmer plans to continue using insect exclusion netting with brassicas, especially in areas that have not have brassicas grown in them for at least 3 years.
+Based off our work in 2023, the farmer stopped growing Red Russian Kale during the summer season and explored new brassica varieties that may be less appealing to SM.
+In addition, the farmer planned to continue using insect exclusion netting with brassicas, especially in areas that have not have brassicas grown in them for at least 3 years.
 The farmer shared the trap was a “great teaching tool working with community gardeners and tour groups.
 It fits in with the growing practices of the farm.
 It shows the pest is there and is helpful to keep track of pest pressure.
 It helps to illustrate the importance of knowing a pest’s life cycle when choosing management tools.”
 The farmer reported on average 25 people visit the farm weekly from school and community groups, with over 1000 people visiting the farm throughout the growing season.

 Using Row Cover and Entomopathogenic Nematodes to Manage Flea Beetles